gunnarsson901/serpent/README.md

 [Felix Da Silva Gunnarsson](https://www.linkedin.com/in/felix-gunnarsson-9352501a4/)

+## Errors
+- When a key that is not an arrow is pressed the snake freezes
+- The snake can move in the opposit direction

 ## Acknowledgments

-- The code was created as an example for learning purposes.
+- The code was created to learn the basic concepts of JS.

 ## Credits